 - Dietary fiber: it is well evidenced that fiber is the indigestible part of food and has two types, soluble (pectin) and insoluble (resistant starches).
 Bananas contain both types of fiber (3).
 In addition to regulating large gut health, dietary fiber also decreases blood sugar and cholesterol.

-- Potassium: with other electrolytes, potassium is also lost in large amounts due to diarrheal illness.
+- Potassium: with other electrolytes, potassium is also greatly lost due to diarrheal illness.
 Bananas are an excellent source of potassium.

-- Potassium consumption improves cardiovascular health and decreases the risk of heart diseases (4)
+- Potassium consumption improves cardiovascular health and decreases the risk of heart disease (4)

 How should I choose bananas when experiencing diarrhea?

-In general, bananas are consumed in two forms: unripe or green bananas and ripen or yellow bananas.
+Generally, bananas are consumed in two forms: unripe or green and ripened or yellow.
 Both types are slightly different in taste, texture, and composition.

 Both are almost the same in other nutritional values that are mentioned above.

 - Taste: Green bananas are not sweet and may taste bitter.
-Ripening causes the breakdown of complex carbs, and so yellow type is sweet and pleasant to taste.
+Ripening causes the breakdown of complex carbs, so the yellow type is sweet and pleasant to taste.

 - Texture: Green bananas are hard and waxy in texture.
 Yellow banana is soft and easy to peel.

 - Composition: green bananas are rich in resistant starches (70-80% of dry weight) and pectin.
 (5) As the banana ripens, pectin breaks down into simple sugars.